 When to Prune

 New lilac bushes don't require maintenance pruning until they are about 6 feet tall.
 Many of the newer lilac varieties grow quickly and may need pruning starting in their second or third year.

 The time to prune mature lilac plants is just after the flowers have faded.
 Lilacs set their next season's flower buds almost immediately, so late pruning will mean sacrificing next year's flowers.
 Pruning early also gives the new shoots more time and energy to develop.

 The pruning rule of thumb is to cut no more than 1/3 of a shrub's stems each year.
 That will help the plant rejuvenate, with new stems developing and older stems peaking and blooming.
-Your goal is to have a lilac bush with somewhere between 8 -12 stems of various ages, but all should be between 1 - 2 inches in diameter.
+Your goal is to have a lilac bush with somewhere between 8 to 12 stems of various ages, but all should be between 1 to 2 inches in diameter.
 You won't always need to remove 1/3 of the plant, so use some discretion.
+Begin by pruning:

 - dead or diseased stems